 Description: This course will focus on preparing students to read and write on a rigorous level.
 Students will read and analyze major works of literature including short fiction, drama, and poetry from the textbook and selected novels and plays all within thematic units.
 Students may also be given the option to choose some of their own reading.
-Students will write persuasively, informatively, in narrative, and creatively in addition to completing research-based projects.
+Students will write persuasively, informatively, in narrative, and creatively.
+All of this is in preparation for the Keystone Exams.
 Vocabulary exercises will be included as well.